Here’s a pop quiz for you, do you think it is easier to be innovative if:

 Of course, no company is perfect.
 This is the excuse most make.
 But we should try to raise the bar constantly, not lower it by completely ignoring what customers will remember about us in the end: our attitude.

-Our attitude can be reflected in the smallest things, like replying back to a message that is urgent.
+Our attitude can be reflected in the smallest things, like replying back to a message that is urgent or even sending gifts for customers.
 Especially, like stated above, if you are working in a team and need to move forward or simply get clarity around an issue.
 When people don’t acknowledge, in my opinion, it shows a lack of respect for people’s time.

 How does this connect with innovation?